mesosphere/dcos-docs-site/pages/services/beta-storage/0.1.0-beta/tutorials/index.md

 ```

 7. Launch another Marathon app requesting a 10G persistent volume with profile `fast`.
-Since, there are not enough disk resources with profile `fast`, the app will be in deploying state.
+Since there are not enough disk resources with profile `fast` the app will be in deploying state.

 ```bash
 $ cat <<EOF | dcos marathon app add /dev/stdin